grote/seedvault-LFB/README.md

 When the user wishes to restore a backup, they select the backup archive that should be used.
 The selection can be done based on time and name.
-We go through the list of files in the archive, download and decrypt each chunk of the file and re-assemble the file this way.
+We go through the list of files in the archive, download, authenticate, decrypt (and decompress) each chunk of the file and re-assemble the file this way.
+Once we have the original chunk, we might want to re-calculate the chunk ID to check if it is as expected.
-The file will be placed into the same directory under the same name.
+The file will be placed into the same directory under the same name with its attributes (e.g. lastModified) restored as much as possible.

-* TODO: What do we do if one of the same name already exists?
-* TODO: What to we do if restore failed in-between (e.g. network failure)?
-* TODO: Do we re-set the lastModified timestamp of restored files to that from backup?
+If a file already exists with the that name and path, we check if the file is identical to the one we want to restore and move to the next if it is indeed identical.
+If it is not identical, we could rely on Android's Storage Access Framework to automatically give it a `(1)` suffix when writing it to disk.
+Normally, restores are expected to happen to a clean file system anyway.

+However, if a restore fails, the above behavior should give us a seamless auto-resume experience.
+The user can re-try the restore and it will quickly skip already restored files and continue to download the ones that are still missing.

 # Out-of-Scope

 The following features would be nice to have,